hcimtwb/Learnings/README.md

   - 5/30 Mindset: shift from needing to learn to code to needing to learn to understand how things work
   - 5/31 Project based practice in github: https://github.com/practical-tutorials/project-based-learning?tab=readme-ov-file#python
 - June:
   - 6/1 django web application from github project
+  - 6/4 Ali Abdaal
+  -

 ### 2025-03-11
 CONCEPTUAL: